TOAST-DOCS/Container-Kubernetes/en/user-guide.md

     * v1.0.1-nks2
         * Improved the stability of the add-on management feature.
         * Fixed an issue where non-user-modifiable resources/fields were not being checked.
+    * v1.0.1-nks3: Improved the stability of the add-on management feature.
     * v1.0.2-nks1
         * Fixed an issue where the optional snapshot configuration was being required as mandatory.
+    * v1.0.2-nks2: Improved the stability of the add-on management feature.
+    * v1.0.3-nks1: Fixed an issue where PVs were not deleted when deleting PVCs based on a StorageClass with a reclaimPolicy of Delete.

 <a id="loadbalancer-service"></a>
 ## LoadBalancer Service { #loadbalancer-service }